dc-js/dc.js/docs/api-latest.md

 #### .rows([values])
 Gets or sets the values used to create the rows of the heatmap, as an array.
-By default, all the values will be fetched from the data using the value accessor.
+By default, all the values will be fetched from the data using the value accessor, and they will be sorted in ascending order.

 #### .cols([keys])
 Gets or sets the keys used to create the columns of the heatmap, as an array.
-By default, all the values will be fetched from the data using the key accessor.
+By default, all the values will be fetched from the data using the key accessor, and they will be sorted in ascending order.

 #### .boxOnClick([handler])
 Gets or sets the handler that fires when an individual cell is clicked in the heatmap.